Conference agenda.

 The following sessions run at the same time.
 Participants will select one session to attend.

-Benefits of community forests
+Benefits of Community Forests

 Patrick Beech, Lees + Associates, Randy Spyksma, Forsite Consultants Ltd.; Noelle Kekula, District Recreation Officer; Darren Coates, Wells Gray Outdoors Club